 What are the accountability issues of working from home?

-Working remotely isn't a new concept; even before the pandemic .
+Working remotely isn't a new concept; even before the pandemic it was growing in acceptance.
 Even despite the technology we have at our disposal making the process easier than previously thought, many managers still approach the idea of remote work with scepticism: How can I ensure my team is being productive?